Stitching Dynamic Movement Primitives and Image-based Visual Servo Control: Experiments

 \subsection{Experiment 2}

-In the second experiment, the case when the feature points are occluded frequently is considered.
-The features are occluded using a piece of paper covering the camera view.
-To implement Algorithm 1, the constant $\mu=10.67$ is used.
-The values for the decay rates $\underline{\beta}=0.77$ and $\epsilon = 0.01\underline{\beta}$ are chosen experimentally based on the decay rates of the individual subsystems.
-The value of the average dwell time is calculated as $\tau_{a}=13.82\:\mathrm{s}$.
-The individual DMP and IBVS parameter are the same as those from Experiment 1.
-The constants are selected as $\bar{N} = 4$ and $N_{0}=1$, which allows the total time between $\bar{N}$ switches to be $3\tau_{a}$ thus allowing the average dwell time to be relaxed to $10.36\:\mathrm{s}$.
-This also implies that if the first 3 switches between IBVS and DMP controllers are fast, then Algorithm 1 ensures that the average dwell time condition is met by keeping the DMP controller active for longer time before the $4^{\mathrm{th}}$ switch occurs.
-The results of Experiment 2 are summarized in Figures \ref{Experiment2}(a)-(d).
-Figure \ref{Experiment2}(a) shows the acceleration generated by the switched systems with the switching instants marked with grey dashed-dotted lines.
-The switching occurs at the following time instances $t=15.56\:\mathrm{s}$, $t=16.44\:\mathrm{s}$, $t=19.12\:\mathrm{s}$, $t=21.48\:\mathrm{s}$ and $t=57.08\:\mathrm{s}$.
-It can be also seen that after the initial 3 fast switches, Algorithm 1 ensures the average dwell time condition is met by keeping the DMP system active between $t=21.48-57.08\mathrm{s}$.
-Figure \ref{Experiment2}(b) shows the convergence of the pose error to a bound.
-Figure \ref{Experiment2}(c) shows the exponential decay of the image feature errors when the IBVS controller is active.
-It can be seen that, although all the features are visible and the feature error is below the selected threshold, the DMP controller is active between $t=21.48-57.08\mathrm{s}$ to compensate for the average dwell time.
-Figure \ref{Experiment2}(d) shows the asymptotic stability of the Lyapunov function $V_{\sigma(t)}(x(t))$ for the switched system.
+In the second experiment, the stability and convergence of DMP-IBVS switched system is tested when there are multiple switches amongst these individual systems.
+Such a case would occur practically when the feature points are occluded or the features go out of FOV during the IBVS system operation.
+The feature occlusion is simulated using a piece of paper placed on the ArUco markers covering the camera view.
+The parameters of the DMP-IBVS switching algorithm are selected empirically as follows: $\mu=10.67$, the decay rates are $\underline{\beta}=0.77$ and $\epsilon = 0.01\underline{\beta}$.
+The average dwell time is calculated as $\tau_{a}=13.82\:\mathrm{s}$.
+The individual DMP and IBVS parameters are the same as those from Experiment 1.
+The constants are selected as $\bar{N} = 5$ and $N_{0}=2$, which allows the total time between $\bar{N}$ switches to be $3\tau_{a}$.
+This also implies that if the first 4 switches between IBVS and DMP controllers are fast, then DMP-IBVS system ensures that the average dwell time condition is met by keeping the DMP controller active for longer time before the $5^{\mathrm{th}}$ switch occurs.
+The results of Experiment 2 are summarized in Figs. \ref{Experiment2}(a)-(d).
+Fig. \ref{Experiment2}(a) shows the acceleration generated by the switched system with the switching instants marked with grey dashed-dotted lines.
+The switching occurs at the following time instances $t=15.56\:\mathrm{s}$, $t=16.44\:\mathrm{s}$, $t=19.12\:\mathrm{s}$, $t=21.48\:\mathrm{s}$ and $t=57.08\:\mathrm{s}$ with the DMP controller active between $0-15.56\:\mathrm{s}$.
+Fig. \ref{Experiment2}(b) shows the convergence of the pose error to a bound for the switched system using Algorithm 1.
+As verified by Theorem 3, the pose error is continuous despite the switching between the DMP and IBVS subsystems.
+Fig. \ref{Experiment2}(c) shows the exponential decay of the image feature errors when the IBVS controller is active and the conditions of Algorithm 1 are met.
+It can be seen that, although all the features are visible and the feature error is below the selected threshold, the DMP controller is active between $t=21.48-57.08\mathrm{s}$ to compensate for the average dwell time to ensure the stability despite fast initial switching.
+Fig. \ref{Experiment2}(d) shows the asymptotic convergence of the Lyapunov function $V_{\sigma(x,t)}(x(t),t)$ for the switched system.
+The result of Theorem 3 is verified by the stability of the Lyapunov functions as shown in Fig. \ref{Experiment2}(d).
+The error bounds obtained for the experiment in Table \ref{tab:error_bound} verify the convergence of the error for the switched system.